Protecting Youth is our Top Priority

 • Visit My.Scouting.org and create an account.
 You’ll receive an email notification with your account information, including a member ID/reference number.

-• Youth Protection Training is required for all registered volunteers.
+• Safeguarding Youth Training is required for all registered volunteers.

-• Youth Protection Training must be taken every two years.
-If a volunteer’s Youth Protection Training record is not current at the time of recharter, the volunteer will not be reregistered.
+• Safeguarding Youth Training must be taken ever year.
+If a volunteer’s training record is not current at the time of recharter, the volunteer will not be re-registered.

-The Youth Protection Training is designed to help you keep our youth safe from abuse.
-You will learn the Boy Scouts of America’s Youth Protection Guidelines, signs of abuse, and how to report suspected abuse.
+The Safeguarding Youth Training is designed to help you keep our youth safe from abuse.
+You will learn Scouting America’s protection guidelines, signs of abuse, and how to report suspected abuse.
 After each section of the material, you will answer questions about that section’s topic.
-To maintain a safe environment, the BSA developed numerous procedural and leadership selection policies and provides parents and leaders with resources for each program.
-Download PDF here.